 Securus Supports Record High Single Day Incarcerated Individual Calling with Capacity Capital Investments, Fully Staffed Network Operations Center (NOC), Technical Support for Facilities, and Domestic Call Center for Friends/Family Members.
 Audio Calling Increase of 11% and Video Calling Increase of 49% Marks Christmas Day Calling.

 Securus Technologies, a leading provider of civil and criminal justice technology solutions for public safety, investigation, corrections and monitoring announced today all-time records set for audio and video calling on Christmas Day 2016 versus 2015.

-“The significance of having all of our inmates and friends/family members using the same state-of-the-art VoIP platform cannot be emphasized enough.
+“The significance of having all of our Incarcerated Individuals and friends/family members using the same state-of-the-art VoIP platform cannot be emphasized enough.

 The term VoIP specifically refers to the provisioning of communications services (voice, fax, SMS, voice-messaging) over data networks, rather than via the public switched telephone network (PSTN).
 The steps and principles involved in originating VoIP telephone calls are similar to traditional digital telephony and involve signaling, channel setup, digitization of the analog voice signals, and encoding.
 Instead of being transmitted over a circuit-switched network, however, the digital information is packetized, and transmission occurs as IP packets over a packet-switched network.
 Such transmission entails careful considerations about resource management different from time-division multiplexing (TDM) networks.